 However, it differs in its use of a pull-based model (via Chef Client) and a DSL that is declarative in outcome yet allows procedural Ruby logic for flexibility.
 Chef is best suited for teams with complex infrastructure needs and experienced developers familiar with Ruby, as it emphasizes flexibility and customization.

-Chef has evolved significantly with its transition into the Chef Enterprise Automation Stack, which includes additional tools like Chef Infra, Chef Habitat (application automation), Chef InSpec (compliance as code), and Chef Automate (orchestration and reporting).
+Chef has evolved significantly with Chef 360, its current commercial platform, which unifies tools like Chef Infra, Chef Habitat (application automation), Chef InSpec (compliance as code), and Chef Automate (orchestration and reporting).

 Key features of Chef